dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

   unittest: '>=0.10.0'
 {% endprettify %}

-Saving "pubspec.yaml" in the Dart editor should trigger a `pub get` command to install the unittest package for you.
-Now that the package is installed, change the "quicksort.dart" file to look as follows:
+Run `pub get` either on the command line or in your editor to install the unittest package.
+Once the package is installed, change the "quicksort.dart" file to look as follows:

 {% prettify dart %}
 import 'package:unittest/unittest.dart';